 Kili Technology allows you to directly import already existing labels, so that annotators can start working on pre-annotated assets.
 Their work complexity will be reduced : they will just need to validate the pre-annotations, eventually correct a few of them and complete the annotation.
 It is always easier than starting from scratch!

 You can also use this feature to run quality checks: for instance upload groundtruth labels to review the annotators work (see e.g Honeypot).

 Predictions from your custom model

-You have a custom, in-house model that already detects or add labels to your assets ?
+You have a custom, in-house model that already detects or adds labels to your assets ?
 Once the inference phase is done on your dataset, you can upload your predictions using this recipe on Kili-Playground.

-In case you have multiple models, you can still "tag" your predictions the source model.
+In case you have multiple models, you can still "tag" your predictions with the source model.
 Simply fill in the

 modelName field in the API.
 You'll then be able to filter by models when working with the assets and labels.

 Weakly supervised learning maturity depends on your task complexity.
 Our experience shows that is can be extremely powerful on text annotation, classification and Named Entities Recognition tasks.

 Weak supervision is the ability to combine weak predictors in order to build a more robust one, for instance:

 - Syntactics: for instance, Spacy’s dependency trees